sandipan1/Git-reference/README.md

 ## Steps to use git remotely
 1. Clone a repo
    * git clone repoURL whereToClone(default=current directory)

 2. Add files to staging area
    * git add filename      (single file)
    * git add -A            (all files)

 3. Commit
    *  git commit -m "Commit Message"

 4. Pull any changes made to the repository (i.e. get the latest version of the repo)
    *  git pull origin master

 5. Push changes from staging area to master branch (or currently active branch)
    *  git push origin master

 ## Using branches
-  Creating a branch
+1. Creating a branch
    *  git branch BranchName

-  Use a particular branch
+2. Use a particular branch
    *  git checkout BranchName

+3. Push branch to remote repository
+   *  git push -u origin BranchName

+4. Then checkout to master.
+Remember to pull current version of master before pushing your code After checkout master and pull master.

+5. Merge branch to master
+   * git merge BranchName

+6. Finally push changes to master.

+7. Delete the unnesseary branch
+   * git branch -d BranchName  (removes it locally not from remote repo)
+   * git push origin --delete BranchName (removes branch from remote repo)

 ## Git commands for quick reference
 Remove files from staging area